cmfritz/NLP-Patent-Classification/README.md

 ## Business Understanding
 Patents provide a wealth of data since their data has been compiled by a variety of parties in a variety of ways, both public and private.
 To name a few, public patent data can be accessed via websites for the U.S. Patent & Trademark Office (USPTO), foreign patent offices, Google Patents, etc. Data for this project has been obtained from [PatentsView.org](PatentsView.org), which is a visualization, data dissemination, and analysis platform provided by the USPTO.

-Various types of information on patents are connected at various stages in a patent's life, one being the classification of a patent's technology (e.g. mechanical, chemistry, electrical, etc.) This classification is assigned some time after a patent is filed, but it could be useful to try and predict how a patent will be classified before it is filed.
+Various types of information on patents are connected at various stages in a patent's life, one being the classification of a patent's technology (e.g. mechanical, chemistry, electrical, etc.) This classification is assigned by the patent Office some time after a patent is filed, but it could be useful to automate the classification process.
 In this project, I will be attempting to use machine learning to predict classifications.
 There are many types of classification systems ranging from broad to very specific, so for the purposes of this project, I will focus on a broader classification system.

 ## Data Understanding
 To provide some background on how a patent is structured, there are 4 main parts.
 They are: